kaattz/ContestTrade/README_en.md

 </div>

 ---
-# ContestTrade: A Multi-Agent Trading System Based on an Internal Contest Mechanism
+# ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism

-**ContestTrade** is an innovative multi-agent trading framework that allows you to easily build your own exclusive AI trading team.
-Simply set the analysis time, and it will autonomously scan the entire market, unearthing potential investment opportunities from massive amounts of data.
-Through its internal optimization mechanism, it constructs the most reliable A-share investment portfolio for you.
+**ContestTrade** is an innovative multi-agent (Multi-Agent) trading framework.
+With ContestTrade you can easily build a dedicated AI trading team: just set the analysis time, and it will autonomously scan the whole market without human intervention, mine potential event-driven investment opportunities from massive data, and, through an internal selection mechanism, construct the most trustworthy investment portfolio for you.

 > **Note:** This framework currently only supports the **Chinese A-share** market.

 ## Introduction

-This project aims to build a robust, LLM-driven quantitative trading system that can autonomously discover event-driven investment opportunities in real financial markets.

-To mitigate LLMs' sensitivity to market noise, ContestTrade adopts a structured two-team multi-agent design and an internal contest mechanism.
-The Data Team ingests and processes large volumes of market data, distilling them into high-information textual factors.
-The Research Team then uses a powerful set of financial tools (such as stock screening, financial metrics analysis, and web search) to perform in-depth, multi-round research on those factors and produce trading proposals.

-After all agents finish their analyses, the system evaluates and ranks agents by their live market performance.
-Similar to how top-performing fund managers are allocated more capital, only proposals from high-performing agents are adopted and receive proportionally more trading allocation, while poorer-performing agents may receive little or no capital.
-This competitive, performance-driven allocation improves robustness and reduces the impact of noisy or low-quality model outputs.
+ContestTrade is a multi-agent trading framework focused on event-driven stock selection.
+The system's goal is to automatically discover, evaluate, and track event-driven opportunities with investment value without human intervention, and finally output executable asset allocation recommendations.

+**Core features:**
+- **Automatic stock selection**: whole-market scanning and signal generation that automatically outputs tradable candidate stock lists without manual screening.
+- **Event-driven**: triggered by catalysts such as news, announcements, capital flows, and policy; focuses on opportunities with significant information impact.
+- **Personalized configuration**: supports user-defined agent research preferences and strategies to flexibly adapt to different investment styles.

+> Note: This framework currently only supports the **Chinese A-share** market.

 ## Framework Overview